-1) If the PVO has an approved PERSUAP for aluminum/magnesium phosphide, the PVO shall review the PERSUAP (and EMMP, if one is included) to determine whether modifications are needed to comply with the PEA and PEMMP.

-- 2) As necessary, the PVO shall submit an amendment to the IEE with an attached PERSUAP that includes mitigation measures from the PEMMP (with a revised EMMP). - 3) For integration into the PERSUAP, the PEA best practices (Annexes T-6 and 8, with supporting Annexes, T-2 and 3) may be modified to fit the country-, project-, and site-specific situation.
+- 1) If the PVO has an approved PERSUAP for aluminum/magnesium phosphide, the PVO shall review the PERSUAP to determine whether modifications are needed to comply with the PEA. - 2) As necessary, the PVO shall submit an amendment to the IEE with a PERSUAP. - 3) For integration into the PERSUAP, the PEA best practices (Annexes T-6 and 8, with supporting Annexes, T-2 and 3) may be modified to fit the country-, project-, and site-specific situation.
 However, the PEA BPs are standards that have been identified to minimize the potential for significant impacts to human health and the environment.
-The PVO should justify the need for modifications, and should identify any additional measures the PVO will take to monitor to ensure adverse impacts will not result from fumigation with aluminum/magnesium phosphide. - 4) The PVO shall report on implementation of mitigation (successes, issues, failures) in Title II semi-annual progress reports and in the annual ESR. - 5) The PVO shall identify a party responsible for ensuring that PEMMP mitigation is modified and incorporated into the PERSUAP EMMP, for overseeing implementation of mitigation measures and monitoring, and for reporting on the PEMMP/EMMP.
+The PVO should justify the need for modifications, and should identify any additional measures the PVO will take to monitor to ensure adverse impacts will not result from fumigation with aluminum/magnesium phosphide.

+4) The PVO shall report on implementation of mitigation (successes, issues, failures) in Title II semi-annual progress reports and in the annual ESR.